pythonanywhere/flask-tutorials/tutorial-2.md

 Save the file, then go back to your bash console.

 Our next step is to create a directory where the migrations are going to live.
-Remember, each migration is a small Python file that defines how to make a change to the database.
+Remember, each migration is a small Python file that defines how to make a change to the database's structure.
 We need to have somewhere to store them, so run these two commands:

     export FLASK_APP=flask_app.py